 In 2016, the UK decided to replace its nuclear missile system for an estimated £160 billion plus.
 In 2018 the UK struck a further blow to the NPT when a Government minister ‘welcomed’ the US’s controversial Nuclear Posture Review, which could make use of a nuclear weapon more likely.

-Recently the UK has repeatedly failed to even participate in significant international disarmament discussions, most notably, the Treaty on the Prohibition of Nuclear Weapons (TPNW), negotiated by 122 states in 2017.
+The UK has repeatedly failed to even participate in significant international disarmament discussions, most notably, the Treaty on the Prohibition of Nuclear Weapons (TPNW), negotiated by 122 states in 2017.
 Instead, Britain attacked the process from the outside, at times literally: in March 2017, the UK ambassador joined his US counterpart in protesting the initiative by standing outside the negotiating room while the Pope and Hiroshima survivors addressed delegates on the need for a world free of nuclear weapons.

 Britain’s approach is at odds with UN guidance on the issue.
 At an event in parliament in 2018 hosted by UNA-UK, the UN High Representative on Disarmament Affairs warned nuclear states of the TPNW: “don’t ignore it, don’t attack it.”
 In May 2018, the UN Secretary-General put responsibility for preserving the non-proliferation regime firmly with those who possess nuclear weapons.
 And in 2019 a cross-party group of UK parliamentarians recommended that the UK " adopt a less aggressive tone about this treaty and seek opportunities to work with its supporters".

 Despite this, the UK is still failing to make progress towards its international obligation to disarm and continues to attack the TPNW in public statements rather than follow UN and parliamentary advice.
 To support nuclear security and reduce nuclear risk, the UK must do much more to uphold its international commitments including through engaging constructively with the TPNW.